naderAsadi/Perturbing-the-Latent-Representation/README.md

 # Latent Representation Perturbation

-Pytorch implementation of "A Novel Image Perturbation Approach: Perturbing the Latent Representation".
+Implementation of "A Novel Image Perturbation Approach: Perturbing the Latent Representation".

 ## Prerequisites